Ayush97Didwaniya/Movie_trailer_website/README.md

 Objects for different movies are created and intialized using constructors.

 ## Steps to run the application
-1 install python
+1 install python <br/>
-2 clone the repository
+2 clone the repository <br/>
-3 to build the page open the file entertainment_center.py 4 run entertainment_center.py file in idle or etc.
+3 to build the page open the file entertainment_center.py <br/>
+4 run entertainment_center.py file in idle or etc. <br/>
-5 html page will automatically generates and a page will open automatically in browser 6 if you have html file you can open html page directly with any browser
+5 it will generates html file and a page will open automatically in browser <br/>
+6 if you have html file you can open html page directly with any browser

 ## To add more movies in page